jonathanyeong/rails-barebones-api/README.md

 # Barebones Rails API template

 A barebones Rails API template ready for you to build your fancy APIs.
-This template has almost every Rails feature removed, including ActiveRecord.
+This template uses mysql as the database.

 After cloning the template, start the server by running: